Arakelov motivic cohomology I: Preliminaries

 \eqn \mylabel{eqn_adjunctionModule} - \wedge \BGL_S : \SH(S) \leftrightarrows \DMBGL(S) : \text{forget} \xeqn \eqn \mylabel{eqn_adjunctionModule2} - \wedge \HBS : \SH(S)_\Q \leftrightarrows \DMBei(S) : \text{forget}. \xeqn

-There is a canonical functor from the localization of $\SH(S)_\Q$ by all $\HB$-acyclic objects $E$ (i.e., those satisfying $E \t \HBS = 0$) to $\DMBei(S)$.
+\mylabel{DMBeiSH} There is a canonical functor from the localization of $\SH(S)_\Q$ by all $\HB$-acyclic objects $E$ (i.e., those satisfying $E \t \HBS = 0$) to $\DMBei(S)$.
 This functor is an equivalence of categories, which shows that the above definition is independent of the choice of $\HBS'$.
-This also has the consequence that the forgetful functor $\DMBei(S) \r \SH(S)_\Q$ is fully faithful, which will be used in \refsect{definition}.
-All these facts stem from the miraculous fact that the multiplication map $\HB \wedge \HB \r \HB$ is an isomorphism.
+This also has the consequence that the forgetful functor $\DMBei(S) \r \SH(S)_\Q$ is fully faithful \cite[Prop.
+14.2.8]{CisinskiDeglise:Triangulated}, which will be used in \refsect{definition}.
+All this stems from the miraculous fact that the multiplication map $\HB \wedge \HB \r \HB$ is an isomorphism.

 \Def{Motivic cohomology} of any object $M$ in $\SH(S)_\Q$ is defined as \eqn \mylabel{eqn_motiviccohomology} \H^n(M, p) := \Hom_{\SH(S)_\Q}(M, \HB(p)[n]) \explain{adjunctionModule2} \Hom_{\DMBei(S)}(M \wedge \HBS, \HBS(p)[n]). \xeqn